proto-zero/budget-calculator/README.md

 - Utilizing many resources on the web, I found success with https://www.pluralsight.com/guides/consume-data-from-firebase-firestore-in-a-react-app and was able to produce some of the api in the view.

+- I was able to merge the advances in the above comment with the original outline version.
+Mostly what I needed was the useEffect function.
+I moved the api config to it's own component and imported it to the outline.

+- I created a component, Ex, to display the api return using props.
+I'll need to organize the api return by item type.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state